BDNYC/sedkit/source/modelgrid.rst

     spl = mg.SpexPrismLibrary()     # Spex Prism Library substellar spectral atlas fili15 = mg.Filippazzo2016()    # Substellar SED atlas from Filippazzo (2016)

-The true utility of the :ref:`ModelGrid` class is that it can be passed to a :ref:`Spectrum` or :ref:`SED` object to find a best fit model or best fit parameters.
+The true utility of the :py:class:`~modelgrid.ModelGrid`. class is that it can be passed to a :py:class:`~spectrum.Spectrum` or :py:class:`~sed.SED` object to find a best fit model or best fit parameters.